vskogstad/100_days_of_gpu/README.md

 Day 24: Better guards, incomplete warp-shuffle.

 Day 25: Warp shuffle fixed.
 Max warp occupancy, 57th percentile.
 Moving on to softmax attention.

+Day 26: Not much progress on attention kernel today.
+Tried to understand the proper tiling efficiently.
+I think I might just be subconciously stalling by watching/reading passively instead of trying and failing to implement.